lindenb/jvarkit/docs/VcfGeneSplitter.md

       Maximum number of variants required to write a vcf. don't write if num(variant) > 'x' . '<=0' is ignore
       Default: -1
-    --maxRecordsInRam
-      When writing  files that need to be sorted, this will specify the number of records stored in RAM before spilling to disk.
-Increasing this number reduces the number of file  handles needed to sort a file, and increases the amount of RAM needed
-      Default: 50000
     -n, --min-variant
       Minimum number of variants required to write a vcf. don't write if num(variant) < 'x'
       Default: 1
   * -o, --output
-      An existing directory or a filename ending with the '.zip' suffix.
+      An existing directory or a filename ending with the '.zip' or '.tar' or '.tar.gz' suffix.
-    --tmpDir
-      tmp working directory.
-Default: java.io.tmpDir
-      Default: []
     --version
       print version and exit